 - An IQ of 75 or lower

-- Significant limitations in adaptive behaviour in conceptual, social, and practical adaptive skills.
+- Significant limitations in adaptive behaviour as expressed in conceptual, social, and practical adaptive skills

-- The impairment must have been diagnosed before 18 years of age
+- Their impairment must have been diagnosed before the age of 18 (i.e. in the developmental stage of their life)

 Applying for athlete eligibility

-Athletes wishing to apply for athlete eligibility should first contact their Member organisation.
-Applications will not be accepted unless they are submitted through, and endorsed by, an Virtus: World Intellectual Impairment Sport member organisation.
+Athletes wishing to apply for athlete eligibility should first contact their National Member Organisation.
+Applications will not be accepted unless they are submitted through, and endorsed by, a member organisation.

 - Download the Athlete Eligibility Application Form (version January 2018): English

 - Complete the online TSAL (the TSAL is used for research purposes)

 Virtus recommends that new applications for national eligibility should be submitted at least four weeks before the final entry deadline.
 New applications for international eligibility should be submitted at least 12 weeks before the final entry deadline.